Mathematics and Physics BSc (Hons)

 Not currently available, please contact university for up to date information.

-122 UCAS points in an Access to HE Diploma with Maths and Physics related content, including Distinction in at least 30 Level 3 credits.
+128 UCAS points in an Access to HE Diploma with Maths related content, including Distinction in at least 30 Level 3 credits and Merit in at least 15 Level 3 credits.
 Please contact the University Admissions Team for advice on whether your chosen course would qualify.

-555 in three Higher Levels including 5 in Maths (any) and Physics, OR 30 points including 5 in Higher Level Maths (any) and Physics
+655 in three Higher Levels including 5 in Maths (any), or 32 points including 5 in Maths (any)

 Popular A-level subjects